-"I'll do as well in your world as you do in mine," she said finally.
+"I'll do as well in your world as you do in mine," Laurel said finally.

 Pain shot through Swann at the emotions vibrating in his daughter's voice.
-Ariel had sounded like that the last time he'd said goodbye, regret and disappointment and love, all mixed together.
+Ariel had sounded like that the last time he had said goodbye: regret and disappointment and love, all mixed together.
 At the time, he hadn't known which hurt most, the regret or the disappointment or the love.